tbfisher/drupal_relation/README.txt

 * Go to admin/structure/relation, and create a new relation type.
 Add fields if neccesary.
-* Enable the relation_dropzone block.
+* Enable the relation_dropzone block if it is not enable on install -- it tries to insert itself after the system management block if that one is enabled.

 -- USAGE --

-* To use the relation_dropzone block, go to any page that loads entities, and the relation block will appear.
+* To use the relation_dropzone block, go to any page that loads entities, and the entity selector will appear.
 * "Pick" as many entities as you need for your relation type (between min_ and max_arity in the appropriate relation bundle)
 * Click "Create Relation", your relation will be created, and you will be given